A temporary shelter for artistic practices

 ´ACTION | COLLABORATION | EXPANSION

-This remote 4 weeks ARTshelteris especially designed for artists, curators and researchers from all over the world who are struggling with their practice due to the situation we all find ourselves in—whether it is the isolation and lack of personal contact with colleagues, the difficulty in maintaining active links with the artistic community, finding the motivation to keep moving forward with your work, reaching a new public despite the physical distance or creating goals for yourself in the immediate future.
+This 4 weeks remote shelter is especially designed for artists, curators and researchers from all over the world who are struggling with their practice due to the situation we all find ourselves in—whether it is the isolation and lack of personal contact with colleagues, the difficulty in maintaining active links with the artistic community, finding the motivation to keep moving forward with your work, reaching a new public despite the physical distance or creating goals for yourself in the immediate future.

 This ARTshelter offers its participants with a time and a (mind) space to overpower the adversities that the artistic community is facing today, delivering tools and resources both individual and collective.